 Living to Tell the Story

 So it’s either, Ken Seeroi?
-Yeah, he went to Japan, died, and we never saw the dude again—or, You mean the sweet old guy with tall tales about the Far East and an incessant slide show of fake temples and Chinese women dressed as Geisha?
+Yeah, he went to Japan, fuckin’ died, and we never saw the dude again—or, You mean the sweet old guy with tall tales about the Far East and an incessant slide show of fake temples and Chinese women dressed as Geisha?
 There’s something to be said for being able to bore your neighbors and relations to tears.
 That’s not nothing.

 At this point, 54,000 Americans have already died, with some friends-of-my-friends among them.
-If I can help it, I don’t want the last time I see my mother, brother, or good friends to be on an iPhone.
+If I can help it, I don’t want the last time I see my mother, brother, or good buddies to be on an iPhone.
 Nothing like a crisis to snap things into focus.
 On the other hand, it’s hard to make the case that the right move now is boarding a plane for a country with almost a million infected people, the majority of whom believe in angels and carry guns.
 Angels and guns?
 Seems kind of superfluous.
 Just an observation.

 Coronavirus and the end of the World

 Now don’t get me wrong, I’m not done with Japan; simply trying to be realistic.
 Hey, first time for everything.
 The party’s over, maybe for a long time, and I’m stuck in a closet-sized apartment, social distancing and self-isolating.
 At least I’ve had a decade of practice in that.
 Or maybe this crisis in Japan is merely an excuse for bailing out.
 If so, gotta admit it’s a fairly good one.
 But Worsley never gave up.
 He was a member of the elite British SAS, whose motto is “Who dares wins.”
-I really feel I could help them with their sentence construction.
+I really feel I could help them with that sentence construction.
 Still, I’ll grant you that, as a saying, it’s pretty inspiring.
 Although practically speaking, nnyeaah, I kinda think He who stays on the couch wins.
-But like Worsley, I’ll push on a little further, just to see what’s over the next ridge.
+But like Worsley, I’ll push on a little further, just to see what’s over the next icy ridge.
 No doubt it’ll end well.